How to Pronounce My Name

 Georgia Institute of Technology

-I earned my B.Eng. and M.S. degrees in Information Engineering from Shanghai Jiao Tong University in 2021 and 2024, respectively, advised by Prof. Ya Zhang and Prof. Siheng Chen.
+Shanghai Jiao Tong University (SJTU) in 2021 & 2024, respectively, advised by Prof. Ya Zhang & Siheng Chen.

 My research primarily focuses on Physics-Informed Learning for Robotics, integrating physical priors—such as morphological symmetry—into learning architectures to improve sample efficiency, accelerate training, and enhance model generalizability.